 Tenants also contribute towards the commercial build-out costs, and the average cost of building commercial building improvements may come up to $ 65 per sq. feet with standard finishes.

 Factors Affecting Commercial Office Build-Out Costs

 The location of the office space is the main determining factor of cost to build a commercial building.
-For instance, in the US, the northeast and eastern regions of the country are expensive with high commercial build-out costs.
+For instance, in the US, the country’s northeast and eastern regions are expensive, with high commercial build-out costs.
 The demand for office spaces and labor costs also determines the cost of building a commercial building.

 However, there is an ever-increasing trend in the commercial construction cost breakdown and the factors like

 - Installation of high- end doors

 - Other upscale finishes